-Introduction to basic GIS concepts which can support the various GIS software programs currently available.
-Students will be introduced to the ArcView software package as the main vehicle for learning GIS.
-GIS coverages and maps will be produced from several different data sources.
-Emphasis will be placed on planning the design of GIS coverages which will permit specific types of queries.
+An introduction to fundamental Geographic Information Systems (GIS) concepts.
+Students will be introduced to the ArcGIS software package as the main vehicle for learning GIS.
+GIS geodatabases and maps will be produced from several different data sources.
+Emphasis will be placed on planning the design of GIS geodatabases which will permit specific types of queries.
 Credit may be earned for only one of the following: GEOGR 60 or CMPSC 60.
 (MJC GEOG 109 or ENSCI 109)